dragokas/hijackthis/CONTRIBUTING.md

 Hi, @all !

-If you would like to contribute, please, contact me by email: admin <doggy> safezone.cc and we can talk together about your skills and possible ways of improvement of the project, including all points that need updating.
+If you would like to contribute, please, contact me by email: admin <doggy> dragokas.com and we can talk together about your skills and possible ways of improvement of the project, including all points that need updating.

-Also, you can fork the project, make modifications and directly contribute.
+Also, you can fork the project, make modifications and contribute directly.

 --------------------------------------------
 Some points about structure of the project
 --------------------------------------------

-After downloading the project, you have to open it with bat-file _0_Open Project Elevated  - !!! - .cmd
+After downloading the project, you have to open it with bat-file "_0_Open Project Elevated  - !!! - .cmd"

 The entry point is a form: frmEULA.frm